rzhao-zhsq/CV-SLT/README.md

 ## CV-SLT

-This repo holds codes of the paper: Conditional Variational Autoencoder for Sign Language Translation with Cross-Modal Alignment.
+This repo holds codes of the [paper](https://arxiv.org/abs/2312.15645): Conditional Variational Autoencoder for Sign Language Translation with Cross-Modal Alignment.

-The CV-SLT takes [MMTLB](https://arxiv.org/abs/2203.04287) as a strong baseline, many thanks for their great work!
+The CV-SLT builds upon the strong baseline [MMTLB](https://arxiv.org/abs/2203.04287), many thanks to their great work!

 ## Introduction